 - If gasoline spills on the container, make sure it is evaporated before putting it in your vehicle.

-- Shut off motor on equipment and give motor rime to cool off before refueling.
+- Shut off the motor on equipment and give it time to cool off before refueling.

 - Keep a fire extinguisher nearby.

-- Dont overfill the fuel tank.
-On hot days, allow for expansion.
+- Don't overfill the fuel tank.
+And on hot days, allow room for expansion.